You’re thinking about summertime. The sun is bright. The grass is green. The air is warm.

 Ready to finish outdoor kitchen frame kits are usually made of prefabricated aluminum or galvanized steel frames wrapped in cement board.

-Sometimes, cutouts for appliances are already done for you.
+Sometimes, cutouts for appliances are already pre-cut for you.

 The Ready-to-Finish options need masonry, tile, or stucco finishing at your home.